Writing implement collection

 For years, I have picked up discarded old pencils, pens and other stationary things.
 I would love to have some of the ones I had from my childhood, like old National Football League (NFL) pencils with the team name and the old colourful but underachieving Scripto twist pencils.
 One I miss the most was an unmarked, black, very short mechanical pencil with a hexagonal twist mechanism in the middle of the length of the pencil that advanced the lead.
 Those are lost to me now, but here are a few that I have collected.

-A new Staedtler Tradition 763 triangular mechanical pencil my wife found for me today.
+A new Staedtler Tradition 763 triangular 0.5mm mechanical pencil my wife found for me today.

 Here’s another of my dad’s old pencils, which I like partly because of its oversized ferrule.
 It’s an Eagle Signet 89 No. 2 and features one of the many clips my dad owned.

-I found this pink Elephant HB.
-I’ve found this type to have a great weight and feel in the hand and am now wondering what other colours they come in.
+I found this pink Elephant 132 HB today.
+These Elephants have a great weight and feel in the hand and am now wondering what other colours they come in.

 One cool thing about cities is that sometimes you can find an obscure little shop with vintage goods.
 This one was clearancing out the remnants of a closed-down newsagent.
 Aside from from some stylish old wrapping paper and a well-used checkers set, I found these gems; a box of 4H Goldfaber drawing pencils and a forgotten pocket notebook.